Introducing the Un-carrier On - GuruFocus.com

+T-Mobile's industry-leading travel benefits get the perfect adventure companion from Samsara Luggage just in time for the holiday travel season.

-Sleek design.
+BELLEVUE, Wash., Nov.
+3, 2022 /PRNewswire/ -- Sleek design.
 Incredible storage.
 Wireless charging.
 The Un-carrier's latest product is stylish AF (and functional) and ready to roll … literally.
-T-Mobile (NASDAQ: TMUS) today unveiled the Un-carrier On—a new smart, very-magenta suitcase in collaboration with Samsara+Luggage (OTCQB: SAML).
+T-Mobile (NASDAQ: TMUS) today unveiled the Un-carrier On—a new smart, very-magenta suitcase in collaboration with Samsara Luggage (OTCQB: SAML).
 Because yes, the Un-carrier really is that passionate about helping people explore the world.
-Earlier this year, T-Mobile introduced Coverage+Beyond to make travel easier.
+Earlier this year, T-Mobile introduced Coverage Beyond to make travel easier.
 Now, T-Mobile is making travel look good too, with the one-of-a-kind Un-carrier On.
-It’s not only the smartest, magenta-est carry-on ever, it’s also the ultimate statement piece that’s sure to stand out in a sea of black bag boringness.
+It's not only the smartest, magenta-est carry-on ever, it's also the ultimate statement piece that's sure to stand out in a sea of black bag boringness.
 The limited-edition Un-carrier On is available for pre-order starting today at TravelMagenta.com.

 "I know there's a lot to unpack here.
 Why is T-Mobile, a wireless provider, launching a suitcase?
 Well, we're the Un-carrier—and travel is kind of our bag.
 So we made one.
 A bag.
 An actual bag," said Mike Sievert, CEO of T-Mobile.
 "T-Mobile customers are already covered with the best travel benefits, keeping them connected in America's skyways and around the world with Coverage Beyond.
 But in true Un-carrier fashion, we didn't stop there.
 We made a smart suitcase to keep your belongings covered, too.
 Literally."